iconify/website/docs/iconify-icon/modes.md

 ## Which mode to use? {#choices}

-Web component will automatically use best mode:
+Web component will automatically use the best mode:

 - If icon has SVG animations, `[str]style` to render animations immediately.
 - Otherwise `[str]svg`, which renders slightly faster in most browsers.